mtumilowicz/java11-spliterator/README.md

 ### methods
 * `boolean tryAdvance(Consumer<? super T> action);` -
 If a remaining element exists, performs the given action on it, returning true; else returns false.
-order.
 * `default void forEachRemaining(Consumer<? super T> action)` -
 Performs the given action for each remaining element, sequentially in the current thread, until all elements have been processed or the action